kasliwalr/rtop/docs/Design.md

 #### Distribution

-At the minimum, for each release, the complete source code, along with installation/use instructions, requirements and design documentation will be provided under *MIT License*.
-These will be available on the master branch of the [rtop project repo](https://github.com/kasliwalr/rtop).
+Releases are available on the master branch [rtop project repo](https://github.com/kasliwalr/rtop).
+Each release contains the source code, installation/use instructions, requirements, and design document, provided under MIT License.
 The source code organization is described below

 ```
 # source tree